AJCodeCat/SQL-Module-Project/cleaning_data.md

 What issues will you address by cleaning the data?

 I looked for duplicates and data that does not appear to be accurate, in the sense of being out of range (too big or small) for what its column represents.
 I also made SKU column names the same across tables for ease in "JOIN" needs. the biggest hurdle to creating a dataset for meaningful analysis is the large number of null values in many columns, some having only null values in all rows.
+To begin, though, one table, sales_by_sku, was dropped completely because its two columns matched columns already contained in the sales_report table.